-The bill amends various sections of the Texas Property Code to clarify the processes surrounding tenant repairs and the return of security deposits.
-It specifies that repairs made following a tenant's notice must be conducted by an independent company, contractor, or repairman, and if the rental unit is in a municipality that requires licensing, the repair entity must be licensed accordingly.
-Additionally, the bill prohibits repairs from being made by the tenant or their immediate family, employer, or any company in which the tenant has an ownership interest, particularly for foundational or load-bearing elements in multi-unit buildings.
+The bill amends various sections of the Texas Property Code to clarify the processes related to tenant repairs and the return of security deposits.
+It specifies that repairs made following a tenant's notice of intent must be conducted by an independent company, contractor, or repairman, and if the municipality requires licensing, the repair entity must be licensed accordingly.
+Additionally, it prohibits repairs from being made by the tenant or their immediate family, employer, or any company in which the tenant has an ownership interest.
+The bill also emphasizes that repairs to foundational or load-bearing elements are not permitted if the building contains multiple dwelling units.

 Statutes affected: